makraz/makraz.github.io/content/posts/defensive-programming-techniques-rules/index.md

 * Readable     => the source code must be readable and understandable, we are talking about formatting, documentation and more things.
 * High quality => reduction in the number of bugs and software problems with the tests.

-Before we ending the first part we going throw on a very important law in my view which is Murphy's Law:
+Before ending the first part, we going throw on a very important law in my view which is Murphy's Law:

 > Anything that can possibly go wrong, does.
 >